ibm-watson-data-lab/ibmos2spark/python/README.md

 data = sc.textFile(cos.url(object_name, bucket_name))
 ```

-### Bluemix IBM Cloud Object Storage / Data Science Experience
+### Bluemix IBM Cloud Object Storage (COS)
-The class CloudObjectStorage allows you to connect to bluemix cos.
-You can connect to bluemix using api keys
+The class CloudObjectStorage allows you to connect to an IBM bluemix COS.
+You can connect to a bluemix COS using api keys
 as follows:

 ```python